-Adding that sought after ‘authentic’ feel to a model railway usually involves intricate and detailed model work.
-But there’s a quick, easy, and often overlooked action you can take that’ll bring a dash of realism without glue or paint.
+Adding that sought after ‘authentic’ feel to a model railway usually involves slow, intricate and detailed model work.
+But here’s a quick, easy, and often overlooked action you can take that’ll bring a dash of realism without glue or paint.
 Hint, it involves rubbish.

-While on my way to the STEAM GWR museum for their 2015 Railway Festival I was looking out of the train window when something caught my model making eye.
+While on my way to the STEAM GWR museum for their Railway Festival recently I was looking out of the train window when something caught my model making-eye.

-When travelling by train (which I do a lot) I always try to use the opportunity to make notes on the scenery, bridges and railway buildings that fly past for future reference.
-On this occasion however it was the track that got my attention.
+When traveling by train (which I do a lot) I always try to use the opportunity to make notes on the scenery, bridges and railway buildings that fly past for future reference.
+On this occasion, however, it was the track that got my attention.

-Or more accurately the gully’s and sidings next to and in-between the tracks.
+Or more accurately the gullies and sidings next to and in-between the tracks.

 As my train flew through the countryside on its way to Reading and then Swindon I noticed that the trackside was littered with debris from works on and around the rails.

-On subsequent journeys I’ve kept a look out and it’s the same on pretty much every railway line.
+On subsequent journeys, I’ve kept a lookout and confirmed that it’s the same on pretty much every railway line.

 “Railtrack revealed that more than 20,000 tonnes of rotting concrete and scrap metal has been lying around the network ‘since before privatisation’ The Guardian newspaper

-Whether it was old track or new track on station approaches equipment, rubbish and old equipment can be seen lying discarded and rusting away.
-The picture to the right is just one example of old rails left next to track at Woking in Surrey, which I pass on my daily commute.
+Whether it’s old or new track on station approaches, equipment, rubbish and discarded equipment can be seen lying around rusting away.
+The picture to the right is just one example of old rails left next to the track at Woking in Surrey, which I pass on my daily commute.